 events, been on the committee to help with a-thousand-and-one little and

-technical matters, etc, and even invented new dances, ie the widely popular
+and even invented new dances, ie our widely popular signature dance

-"Harmony Waltz" was created by our very own Mr Ron Prescott and our signature
+the "Harmonie Waltz" was created by our very own Mr Ron Prescott,

 Brian & Joy Venables, Brian Banfield, Duncan & Gwen Souter,

-Bruce & Viv Radcliffe … outstanding efforts by all life members.
+Bruce & Viv Radcliffe … all now life members.

 No wonder one continuously feels a warmth of companionship on

 all Club occasions.
-At times members perform at Seniors Clubs,
+At times members have performed at Seniors Clubs,